GSA-TTS/FAC/docs/development.md

 **NOTE** - For Windows developers

 By default, your IDE will acknowledge `CRLF` as the denotation for newlines.
-The bash scripts (.sh files) in this application require `LF` denotation.
+Many scripts in this repository **require** `LF` denotation (noticeably the .sh files when you first try to run and test the application).
 Make sure your IDE uses `LF` denotation for newlines when reading through each of these scripts.

 You can use the Git commands below BEFORE cloning the repository to your local computer to prevent files from using `CRLF` by default.
 ```